saxx0n/ansible/README.md

 - configure_users
   - This role will read user data from a hashi-vault database and configure the target system with it.
 Along with this it removes non-wanted accounts and handles root password/key
   - Requires a hashi-vault server
+- patch_os
+  - This role will patch a server to the latest OS and reboot as needed.
+On rPI will cleanup old firmware files